Program Site: USC study center at the Instituto Internacional in central Madrid; Universidad Carlos III de Madrid's Getafe campus (Option II only).

 Accommodation: Students live with Spanish host families located throughout Madrid.
 Breakfast, lunch, and dinner are provided seven days a week.
 Students with serious food allergies or very particular dietary needs should consider the Bilbao program, which has an apartment option that allows students to shop for and cook their own meals.

 Dates: The fall semester runs from the beginning of September into the third week of December.
-Option II students should note that because exams are in January they should select only courses for which early exams can be arranged.
+Option II students should note that because exams are in January they will need to arrange to take exams early.
 The spring semester runs from mid January to mid May for Option I students and to early June for Option II students.
 Option I and II students are charged the same tuition.
 Option II students pay for 2-3 additional weeks of room and board in the spring.

 Estimated Semester Cost: